metaforx/djangocms-rest/docs/reference/languages.rst

    * - fallbacks
      - array
      - No
-     - List of fallback language codes
+     - List of fallback language codes (max 10 characters each)
-   * - hide_untranslated
-     - boolean
-     - No
-     - Whether to hide untranslated content
    * - redirect_on_fallback
      - boolean
      - No
      - Whether to redirect on fallback
-   * - prefix_default_language
+   * - hide_untranslated
      - boolean
      - No
-     - Whether to prefix URLs for default language
+     - Whether to hide untranslated content

 Error Handling
 --------------